telefonicaid/iot-activation/README.md

   <tr>
 	<th>
 		<div>
-			Low power devices are awesome with out-the-grid situations
+			Low power devices are awesome with off-the-grid situations:
 		</div>
 		<div>
-			its integration with public clouds is surrounded by hazzle and really complicated challenges:
+			The device integration in public clouds is a challenge.
 		</div>
 	</th>
 	<th>